RipeMetrics

 Considered: TanStack Query, SWR, custom fetch hooks

-The SaaS dashboard had complex cross-component state (selected client, active filters, real-time chat state) that needed Redux.
+The SaaS dashboard had complex cross-component state (selected client, active filters, real-time chat state) across 41 Redux slices.
 RTK Query integrates natively with the Redux store, giving us one state management solution instead of Redux + a separate data-fetching library.
-Cache invalidation tags across related endpoints (e.g., updating a chat session invalidates the analytics view) were trivial with RTK Query's tag system.
+53 services with ~75 cache invalidation tags made cross-endpoint cache management (e.g., updating a chat session invalidates the analytics view) trivial.

 Preact islands for embeddable widgets